DWHC-DTV: Blocktiming hours

 Between March and summer of 2015, the channel also continues increased more blocktiming hours and programming (it contains religious and home shopping programs, as well as telenovelas; in line with other BEAM stations).
 Notable blocktimers added at that time include: TVShoppe (also known as 'revival' of Value Vision) and Shop Japan.

 In preparation for their full migration to digital broadcast, BEAM TV announced that they will discontinue their broadcast on analog after 10 years for the second time on January 1, 2022, hence, they're the fourth broadcaster to shift in full digital operations to do so.
 BEAM TV on analog telecast made its final sign-off appearance on December 31, 2021, as the station was now fully migrated to digital broadcast only.
 As of January 18, 2022 (18 days later, after its analog shutdown), BEAM TV Digital broadcast started to operate on UHF 32, but still under maintenance as the network still trying to migrate its signal operations which is currently using the digital transmission on UHF 35 in the area.

 As PIE Channel 32 Naga

 On April 6, 2022, BEAM announced its co-ownership with ABS-CBN Corporation, Kroma Entertainment and 917Ventures for its launching of Pinoy Interactive Entertainment or PIE, with ABS-CBN served as its main content production provider while Kroma Entertainment as its technological innovative interaction format backed by 917Ventures.
 The channel started its test broadcast on April 25, 2022, showcasing unprompted daily questions each day until May 15, followed by a seven-day "Countdown to TagumPIE" special day on May 16–22, and made its official launch on May 23, 2022.

 Digital television

 Digital channels

-DWHC-TV currently operates on UHF Channel 32 (581.143 MHz) and is multiplexed into the following subchannels:
+DWHC-DTV currently operates on UHF Channel 32 (581.143 MHz) and is multiplexed into the following subchannels: